-CVS Health’s fourth-quarter 2020 adjusted earnings per share of $1.30 declined 24.9% year over year but exceeded the Zacks Consensus Estimate by 4.8%.
-The adjusted EPS figure takes into account certain asset amortization costs, acquisition-related integration costs and receipt of fully reserved ACA risk corridor receivable along with other adjustments.
+CVS Health’s first-quarter 2020 adjusted earnings per share (EPS) of $1.91 increased 17.9% year over year and exceeded the Zacks Consensus Estimate by 17.2%.
+The adjusted EPS figure takes into account certain integration costs pertaining to the buyout of Aetna, asset amortization costs and storerationalization chargesalong with other adjustments.

-On a reported basis, the company’s earnings of 75 cents per share plunged 43.6% year over year.
+On a reported basis, the company’s earnings of $1.53 per share improved 40.4% year over year.

 Quarter in Detail

-Within Health Care Benefits segment, the company registered revenues worth $19.10 billion in the fourth quarter, up 11.4% year over year.
-The improvement was primarily driven by membership growth in the Health Care Benefits segment's government products and favorable impact of the reinstatement of the HIF (Health Insurer Fee) for 2020 and the receipt of $313 million under the ACA's risk corridor program.
-This was partially offset by the divestitures of Aetna’s standalone Medicare Part D prescription drug plans and Workers Compensation business, membership declines in the segment’s commercial products and planned COVID- related investments.
+Within Health Care Benefits segment, the company registered revenues worth $19.19 billion in the first quarter, up 7.4% year over year.
+The improvement was primarily driven by membership growth in the segment’s government products and the favorable impact of the reinstatement of the health insurance plans for 2020.

-CVS Health provided its 2021 adjusted earnings per share and cash flow guidance.
+CVS Health reiterated its 2020 adjusted EPS and cash flow guidance.

 How Have Estimates Been Moving Since Then?

-Currently, CVS Health has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, CVS Health has a great Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise CVS Health has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions has been net zero.
+Notably, CVS Health has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report